emer/etable/README.md

 // get value at given column name (from original table), row "Mean" mean := desc.CellFloat("ColNm", desc.RowsByString("Agg", "Mean", etable.Equals, etable.UseCase)[0])
 ```

+# Developer info

+The visualization tools use the [GoGi][https://github.com/goki/gi] GUI and the struct fields use the `desc` tag for documentation.
+Use the modified `goimports` tool to auto-update standard comments based on these tags: https://goki.dev/docs/general/structfieldcomments/